Jens Otto Krag

 Jens Otto Krag (/da/; 15 September 1914 – 22 June 1978) was a Danish politician, who served as the prime minister of Denmark from 1962 to 1968 and again from 1971 to 1972, and as leader of the Social Democrats from 1962 to 1972.
 He was president of the Nordic Council in 1971.

 Early life and career

 Krag was born on 15 September 1914 in Randers, Jutland, into the impoverished family of a tobacconist.
-Krag attended the local gymnasium, and as a teenager, he joined the Social Democratic Youth of Denmark, the youth wing of Social Democratic Party.
+Krag attended the local gymnasium, and as a teenager, he joined the Social Democratic Youth of Denmark, the youth wing of the Social Democrats.
 In 1933, Krag began studying economics at the University of Copenhagen.
 During this period, he emerged as an active journalist and teacher in the labour movement, and became acquainted with the leadership of the Social Democrats and the trade unions.

 Following the Nazi invasion of Denmark, Krag received his degree in 1940.
 During the Nazi occupation, Krag worked as a civil servant in a Danish government agency and became a leading economic advisor to the labour movement, as well as a protégé of prominent social democrat and future prime minister Hans Hedtoft.